Yuan Li: Acting career

 Yuan had her first experience in front of the camera in 1996, and she was chosen to act as a support actor in History of Han Dynasty, a film starring Zhang Tielin.

 After playing minor roles in various films and television series, Yuan rose to fame after portraying Ouyang Lanlan in the television series Never Close Eyes, alongside Lu Yi, she won the "Best Supporting Actress" at the 18th China Golden Eagle Awards.

 In 2000, Yuan starred as Du Xiaoyue in The Eloquent Ji Xiaolan, a historical television series co-starring with Zhang Guoli, Zhang Tielin and Wang Gang, which were highly praised by audience.

 In 2002, Yuan played the role of An Ran in Cao Baoping's film Pure Sentiment, for which she received a "Best Supporting Actress" at the 20th Hundred Flowers Awards.

 In 2010, Yuan acted with Andy Lau and Gong Li in Chen Daming's film What Women Want.

 On September 19, Yuan became a spokesperson of the Red Cross Society of China.

 Personal life

 In 1993, Yuan met businessman Xu Wei (徐威), with whom she had a 12-year relationship until 2005.
 They had a rumored son born in the late 1990s, but they never confirmed.

 Yuan married her first husband Zhao Ling (赵岭), a Chinese actor, on September 9, 2005.
 They divorced in 2007.

-On November 30, 2011, Yuan married her second husband Blaine Willis Grunewald, a Canadian Mormon missionary.
+On November 30, 2011, Yuan married her second husband Blaine Willis Grunewald, a Canadian LDS missionary.
 Grunewald studied Chinese at Northeast Normal University from 2003 to 2004, and obtained a Bachelor of Laws from Fudan University in 2009.
 He briefly worked for Lehman Bush, a firm co-founded by Neil Bush and Edward Lehman.
 They divorced in 2015.

 On 26 March 2019, Yuan announced that she had married her third husband Liang Taiping (梁太平), a poet.